NRI Nutritional Risk Index Calculator

 • A: For healthy individuals, frequent assessment is usually not necessary.
 However, for people with chronic diseases, post-operative recovery, the elderly, or those with abnormal weight changes, regular assessment (e.g., monthly or quarterly) is recommended to promptly identify and intervene in nutritional problems.

-• Q: What if the results show malnutrition?
+• Q: What should I do if the results show malnutrition?

-• A: If the NRI results indicate malnutrition, it is recommended to consult a professional nutritionist or doctor.
-They will provide a personalized nutritional intervention plan based on your specific situation, such as adjusting your diet or supplementing with nutritional preparations.
+• A: If the NRI results suggest malnutrition, it is recommended to consult a professional nutritionist or doctor.
+They will provide a personalized nutritional intervention plan based on your specific situation, such as adjusting your diet, supplementing with nutritional preparations, etc.

-• Data Accuracy: Please ensure that the entered blood albumin, current weight, and usual weight data are accurate.
+• Data Accuracy: Please ensure that the entered serum albumin, current weight, and usual weight data are accurate.
 Incorrect input will lead to inaccurate calculation results.

-• Unit Consistency: All input data must strictly follow the specified units (blood albumin g/L, weight kg).
+• Unit Consistency: All input data must strictly follow the specified units (serum albumin g/L, weight kg).

 • Reference Only: The calculation results of this tool are for preliminary nutritional risk assessment reference only.
-Any diagnostic and treatment decisions should be made by professional medical personnel based on a comprehensive clinical evaluation.
+Any diagnosis and treatment decisions should be made by professional medical personnel based on a comprehensive clinical assessment.

-• Definition of Usual Weight: “Usual weight” should be your stable weight when you are in a healthy state, without significant illness or intentional weight gain or loss, typically the average weight over the past six months to a year.
+• Definition of Usual Weight: "Usual weight" should be your stable weight when you are in a healthy state, without obvious illness or intentional weight gain or loss, usually the average weight over the past six months to a year.

 Rating